How volatile is our epoch?

 In today’s unique climate, more companies turning to automation means more companies providing automation solutions.
 With an increase in competition and demand, we are seeing an inevitable rise in quality and solutions providers coming to the market.

-Whether you need to automate your email marketing or document storage systems or their communication systems with clients, your company can operate as if it is a much larger entity.
+Whether you need to automate your email marketing or outbound calling effort, your company can operate as if it is a much larger entity.
 Even at the same time, companies can be cutting employees by reducing the hours available to projects.

 If you look at the stock market, it’s very apparent that online document management companies are doing well.
 A significant uptick in the second quarter of 2020 can be seen with all document management system companies.
 For example, Google Docs and its business-oriented platform G Suite have seen a marked increase of users in 2020.
 Companies that were mildly interested in switching to a cloud-based document management system have now fully converted to using cloud-based systems.